University High School, Melbourne: Academics

 Within the Elizabeth Blackburn Sciences program, the school’s selective-entry science stream, 25% of students attained ATARs of 95 or higher, with a mean ATAR of 85.2, underscoring the success of the program in fostering high achievement in STEM.

 Campuses

-In 2025, The University High School now has two separate campuses.
+As of 2025, Uni High has two campuses.
 The (main) campus at 77 Story Street in Parkville caters for Year 7, Year 8, Year 10, Year 11 and Year 12 students.
-This campus lies adjacent to the University of Melbourne and is within close proximity to the Royal Melbourne Hospital, the Peter MacCallum Cancer Centre, placing it at the heart of Melbourne’s medical and research precinct.
-The second (new) campus is at 399 Lonsdale street in Melbourne's Central Business District and is set up exclusively for Year 9 students with a purpose built program.
+This campus is adjacent to the University of Melbourne and near the Royal Melbourne Hospital, the Peter MacCallum Cancer Centre.
+The second (new) campus is at 399 Lonsdale Street in Melbourne's Central Business District and is set up for Year 9 students.

 Lonsdale Street Campus

-The University High School’s Lonsdale Street (Year 9) Campus, was opened in Term 1, 2025 under a seven-year lease by the Victorian Department of Education.
-Most of the classrooms features floor-to-ceiling windows, providing panoramic city views.
-Conveniently positioned, near multiple public transport options, and with access to all the resources of the city, the location enables a rich blend of academic and cultural opportunities.
+The University High School's Lonsdale Street Campus for Year 9 students was opened in Term 1, 2025, under a seven-year lease by the Victorian Department of Education.